j-r5784/intel-core-i7-4770-driver/README.md

-# intel-core-i7-4770-driver
+# Intel Core i7-4770 Graphics Driver
-Intel Core i7-4770 Graphics Driver
+the graphics driver is in the release section